Releasing a version#

 Current build and release info#

-Useful info can be found in the following locations:
+Useful info can be found in building-from-source in the docs as well as in these three files:

 Supported platforms and versions#